-Use a Plan network provider for mental health services.
+Use a plan network provider for mental health services.

 If we decide no structured mental health treatment is necessary, you may get a second opinion.
-For the second opinion, we must allow you to use any qualified health professional that is not in the Plan network.
+For the second opinion, we must allow you to use any qualified health professional that is not in the plan network.
 We will pay for this.
 We must consider the second opinion, but we have the right to disagree with the second opinion.
 You have the right to appeal our decision.

 We will not determine medical necessity for court-ordered mental health services.
-Use a Plan network provider for your court-ordered mental health assessment.
+Use a plan network provider for your court-ordered mental health assessment.

-Nursing Home Services\
+Nursing Home Services

-- Nursing Home Room and Board We are responsible for paying a total of 100 days of nursing home room and board.
-If you need continued nursing home care beyond the 100 days, the Minnesota Department of Human Services (DHS) will pay directly for your room and board.
-If DHS is currently paying for your room and board in the nursing home, DHS, not us, will continue to pay for your room and board.
+• Nursing Home Daily Rate - We are responsible for paying a total of 180 days of nursing home room and board.
+If you need continued nursing home care beyond the 180 days, the

+Minnesota Department of Human Services (DHS) will pay directly for your care.
+If DHS is currently paying for your care in the nursing home, DHS, not us, will continue to pay for your care.

-- Nursing care
+- Nursing services

 - Therapy services

 - Drugs covered under Medical Assistance

 - Medical supplies and equipment